-- recognise the increasing national concern regarding this issue as highlighted in the KCSiE 2021 - are aware of the level and nature of risk that our pupils are or may be exposed to - understand the important role that they play in the culture of vigilance - recognise peer on peer abuse of all types - are confident and competent in responding promptly and appropriately with timely challenge of the attitudes and behaviours of peer on peer abuse (both inside and outside the classroom) - listen to children, capture their voice, and help to create a culture in which our children feel able to share their concerns openly, in a non-judgemental environment - will not downplay behaviours and dismiss them as 'just banter', 'having a laugh' or 'part of growing up' - understand that by dismissing unacceptable behaviours it can lead to an unsafe environment for children and, in worst case scenarios, a culture that normalises abuse leading to children accepting it as normal and not having the confidence to come forward, speak out and report what has happened to them. - report and record their concerns following our safeguarding referral processes - understand that even if there are no reports of this type of abuse that it 'does happen here' - are committed to a whole setting, whole staff approach, to ensure the prevention, early identification, and appropriate management of peer-on-peer abuse within our setting and beyond - recognise and understand that children who harm others, may have additional or complex needs of their own, e.g. significant disruption in their own lives, exposure to domestic abuse, witnessing/ suffering abuse as well as educational underachievement and possibly an involvement in criminal activity and therefore they too, will need support.
+- recognise the increasing national concern regarding this issue as highlighted in the Keeping children safe in education 2023 - are aware of the level and nature of risk that our students are or may be exposed to - understand the important role that they play in the culture of vigilance - recognise child-on-child abuse of all types - are confident and competent in responding promptly and appropriately with timely challenge of the attitudes and behaviours of child-on-child abuse (both inside and outside the classroom) - listen to children, capture their voice, and help to create a culture in which our children feel able to share their concerns openly, in a non-judgemental environment - will not downplay behaviours and dismiss them as 'just banter', 'having a laugh' or 'part of growing up' - understand that by dismissing unacceptable behaviours it can lead to an unsafe environment for children and, in worst case scenarios, a culture that normalises abuse leading to children accepting it as normal and not having the confidence to come forward, speak out and report what has happened to them. - report and record their concerns following our safeguarding referral processes - understand that even if there are no reports of this type of abuse that it 'does happen here'

-- encourage parents to communicate with us so that we can work together to ensure and enable a prompt and appropriate response to any type of peer on peer abuse. - know that putting a stop to peer on peer abuse of any type and ensuring the safety of our children is a priority in our education setting. - regard the introduction of this policy as a positive, proactive, and preventative measure
+- are committed to a whole setting, whole staff approach, to ensure the prevention, early identification, and appropriate management of child-on-child abuse within our setting and beyond - recognise and understand that children who harm others, may have additional or complex needs of their own, e.g., significant disruption in their own lives, exposure to domestic abuse, witnessing/suffering abuse as well as educational under-achievement and possibly an involvement in criminal activity and therefore they too, will need support. - encourage Parents/Carers to communicate with us so that we can work together to ensure and enable a prompt and appropriate response to any type of child-on-child abuse. - know that putting a stop to child-on-child abuse of any type and ensuring the safety of our children is a priority in our education setting. - regard the introduction of this policy as a positive, proactive, and preventative measure

-At LANDAU FORTE ACADEMY QEMS AND TAMWORTH SIXTH FORM we work hard to create a culture where Peer on Peer abuse does not happen.
+At Landau Forte Academy QEMS and Tamworth Sixth Form we work hard to create a culture where child-on-child abuse does not happen.
 We strive to create an ethos of mutually respectful behaviour.
 However, if this type of abuse is seen, heard or reported ALL staff are confident in their actions and subsequent support.